 One-Stop Shop events held in Canterbury November 2020 9 One-Stop Shop events run in Canterbury, trialling providing drop off centres for farm plastic waste.
-Interviews undertaken with farmers and growers attending these events to understand their preferences and to determine if drop off centres would work.
+Interviews undertaken with farmers and growers attending these events to understand their preferences and to determine if drop of centres would work.
 Farmer and Grower Survey (sent out to the Federated Farmers and Horticulture NZ membership list) January 2021 Survey created in conjunction with a consultant and profiled by Fed Farmers and Hort NZ before being sent to farmers and growers.
 Requesting feedback about preferences for any future farm plastics recycling scheme.
 132 survey responses received.
 South Island Agricultural Field Day, Kirwee.
-Canterbury 24 & 25 March 2021 16 x One on One interviews undertaken with farmers and growers over two days Farm Plastics Advisory Group Meeting by Zoom 10.00-11.30am, 4 May 2021 Discussion on Agrecovery's Paper of 27 April titled "Agrecovery farm Plastics Project Scheme Options Report".
+Canterbury 24&25 March 2021 16 x One on One interviews undertaken with farmers and growers over two days Farm Plastics Advisory Group Meeting by Zoom 10.00-11.30am, 4 May 2021 Discussion on Agrecovery's Paper of 27 April titled "Agrecovery farm Plastics Project Scheme Options Report".
 22 attendees, facilitated by Chris Keeling (Carina Ltd) PSAG 4 th May 2021 Registrations Follow up meeting with Plasback 11.00-12.00, 14 May 2021 Facilitated by Chris Keeling (Carina Ltd).
 Discussion on Scheme Options Report and the Ministry guidelines for product stewardship schemes.
 Plasback promised to follow up with a transition plan for evaluation.
 Plasback Meeting 14 th May 2021

-Bale wrap and Silage Film Reference Group Meeting by Zoom 10.00-11.00am, 14 June 2021 Meeting with most distributors of bale and silage wrap to progress the development of a product stewardship scheme for these products.
+Bale wrap and Silage 10.00-11.00am, 14 Meeting with most distributors of Bale Wrap Reference Film Reference June 2021 bale and silage wrap to progress the Group Meeting 14 June Group Meeting by development of a product 2021 Zoom stewardship scheme for these products.
 7 attendees at the meeting.
-Bale Wrap Reference Group Meeting 14 June 2021 Wasteminz webinar to elected committee members 11-12.00, 25 August 2021 Presented an update on the Farm Plastics Project to the Product Stewardship Sector Group, followed by a Q&A session Wasteminz webinar to the Territorial Authorities Officers Forum Field trip undertaken to Fielding 10-11.00, 15 September 2021 4 November 2021 Presented a further update on the Farm Plastics Project.
-A robust Q&A session, followed up by one-on-one engagement with a number of TA's.
+Wasteminz webinar 11-12.00, 25 August Presented an update on the Farm to elected 2021 Plastics Project to the Product committee members Stewardship Sector Group, followed by a Q&A session Wasteminz webinar 10-11.00, 15 Presented a further update on the to the Territorial September 2021 Farm Plastics Project.
+A robust Q&A Authorities Officers session, followed up by one-on-one Forum engagement with a number of TA's.
 This is on-going as we delve into the operational aspects of our model.
-Visited the following farm retail stores in Fielding to understand the small seed, feed and fert bag market: Farm Source, PGG, Between the Domes Catchment Group 7-9pm, 11 November 2021 Farmlands.
-Also visited the local recycling/refuse centre.
-Presented an overview of the Farm Plastics Project, with a pitch to run a trial in Southland to test the design thinking.